dotnet/ai-samples/src/getting-started/azure-openai-sdk/02-HikerAI/README.md

 # HikerAI

-This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a .NET 8.0 console application.
 Get a hiking recommendation from the AI model.
-It consists of a simple console application,running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.
+It consists of a console application, running locally, that will send request to an Azure OpenAI Service deployed in your Azure subscription.

 ## Deploying the Azure resources

-If it's not already done, follow the [Getting-started: Deploying the Azure resources](../../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI service with the models.
+If it's not already done, follow the [Getting-started: Deploying the Azure resources](../../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI Service with the models.

 ## Trying HikerAI

 1. From a terminal or command prompt, navigate to the `02-HikerAI` directory.

 2. It's now time to try the console application.
-Depending on your Azure subscription it's possible that a few minutes more minute are required before the model deployed in Azure OpenAI get available.
+Depending on your Azure subscription it's possible that a few minutes more minute are required before the model deployed in Azure OpenAI is available.
 If you get an error message about this, wait a few (~5) minutes and try again.
 	```bash
 	dotnet run
 	```